BioJulia/BioStructures.jl/docs/src/documentation.md

 ```

 In fact, `pairalign` is extended to carry out the above steps and return the alignment by calling `pairalign(struc1["A"], struc2["A"], standardselector)` in this case.
-`scoremodel` and `alignment` are keyword arguments with the defaults shown above.
+`scoremodel` and `aligntype` are keyword arguments with the defaults shown above.

 ## Spatial calculations